SoftwareCraftsman/docker-atlassian-bitbucket-base/README.md

 Optional, default `bitbucket` provided

-## Connect to a PostgreSQL database
+## How to connect to a PostgreSQL database

 Work in progress!

-Items to complete
-* create network bitbucket
-* create postgresql container with bitbucket schema, add to network bitbucket
-* create bitbucket container, add to network bitbucket